AI Security Research and Incident Coverage

 Agents and assistants weaponized

 When the attacker can use the same models you do, defender asymmetry goes to zero.
-We cover both sides - offensive research on agents that self-replicate, run exploits, and weaponize AI assistants as malware channels, and defensive coverage of products meant to stop them.
+We cover both sides - offensive research on agents that self-replicate, run exploits, and weaponize AI assistants as malware channels, and the first confirmed case of an AI agent operating as a fully autonomous ransomware operator with no human directing each step.

 Model vulnerabilities and data leaks

-Cloud misconfigurations, silent privilege escalation, and the sheer scale of data exposed when AI wrapper apps skip basic security hygiene.
+Cloud misconfigurations, silent privilege escalation, unauthenticated RCE in robot control frameworks, and the sheer scale of data exposed when AI wrapper apps skip basic security hygiene.

 Benchmarks, red teams, and disclosure